pederz/Face-Image-Occlusions/README.md

 All biometric samples must be either `*.png`, `*.jpg`, or `*.jpeg` and be RBG or RGBA.

-### Filenames of Biometric Samples for Similarity Comparisons
+### Biometric Samples filename standards
-If the biometric samples are going to be used in this projects similairty comparisons, then all filenames of the biometric samples must start with an id followed by a delimiter and then a picture number, where the id is unique for each subject and each picture of the subject has its own number.
+If the biometric features from the biometric samples are going to be used in similarity comparisons, then all filenames of the biometric samples must start with an id followed by a delimiter and then a picture number, where the id is unique for each subject and each picture of the subject has its own number.
 In this example, the delimiter is 'd'.
 Example:
 ````
 Person A:
 00001d001.jpg